 - Leads to overall improvement in texture and clarity

-Signs that it’s not purging include:
+Signs that it’s not a skin’s adaptation phase include:

-- Pimples appearing in new, unusual areas
+- The appearance of minor imperfections or clogged pores in new, unusual areas

-- Skin feeling itchy, hot, or overly sensitive
+- Skin feeling tight or increasingly sensitive

 - Coconut oil